deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 But be aware: there might be **migrations** that are applied to your accounts databases and there is no way back, unless you have a **backup**!

 If you already have a core git checkout, you can skip the first step.
+Set the environment variable CORE_REPO_CHECKOUT to point to your core repository (as a relative path to deltachat-desktop) if it's not "../core" or "../deltachat-core-rust".

-1. clone the core repo, right next to your desktop repo folder: `git clone git@github.com:deltachat/deltachat-core-rust.git`
+1. clone the core repo, right next to your desktop repo folder: `git clone git@github.com:chatmail/core.git`
 2. go into your core checkout and run `git pull` to update it to the newest version, then create a branch for your changes
 3. run `python3 deltachat-rpc-server/npm-package/scripts/make_local_dev_version.py`
-4. run `npm i` and `npm run build` inside `../deltachat-core-rust/deltachat-jsonrpc/typescript/`
+4. run `npm i` and `npm run build` inside `../core/deltachat-jsonrpc/typescript/`
 5. go into your desktop repo and run `./bin/link_core/link_local.sh` [^1]

 Note that you need to run step 3 and 4 again after each change to core sourcecode.